AdobeDocs/commerce-frontend-core/src/pages/guide/css/preprocess.md

 ## What's in this topic

-The topic describes how stylesheets are preprocessed and compiled to [CSS](https://glossary.magento.com/css) in the Magento application.
+The topic describes how stylesheets are preprocessed and compiled to [CSS](https://glossary.magento.com/css) in the application.
 It provides the theoretical background a [frontend](https://glossary.magento.com/frontend) developer needs to debug stylesheets effectively.

 ## Terms used